-Local Plan Policy Strategic Priority Strategic Key Indicators Priority Target (if applicable) Trigger for action Contingency/Action Number and type of Specialist Residential Accommodation achieved on developments of more than 100 dwellings On developments of more than 100 dwellings, an appropriate provisions of Specialist Residential Accommodation to be achieved Policy DM2 - Affordable Housing and Rural Exception Sites 5, 7 The number of affordable housing planning permissions on threshold sites The number of market housing planning permissions on rural exception sites The number of affordable housing for rent planning permissions on First Homes Exception Sites The number of market housing planning planning To require the provision of 35% affordable homes on threshold sites Not to exceed 50% of market housing on rural exception sites To require the provision of at least 25% of the total housing on First Homes Exception Sites as affordable housing for rent Not to exceed 20% market homes on First Homes Exception Sites (1) 20% of planning permissions on threshold sites are achieving less than 35% affordable homes (2) 2 decisions allowed on appeal where the Council originally refused to grant planning permission for rural exception sites containing more than 50% market housing (3) 20% of planning permissions on First Homes Exceptions Sites are not achieving at least 25% of the total housing as affordable housing for rent (4) 2 decisions allowed on appeal where the Council originally refused to grant planning permission for the First Homes Exception Sites containing more than 20% market homes (1 - 4) Consider the circumstances of the permissions that have led to the trigger (1 - 4) Identify any consistent factors contributing towards triggers and consider if these can be overcome (1 - 4) Consider whether the Policy requirements need to be reviewed as part of a full or focused formal review of the Local Plan set out in Policy S13
+Local Plan Policy Strategic Priority Strategic Key Indicators Priority Target (if applicable) Trigger for action Contingency/Action Residential Accommodation achieved on developments of more than 100 dwellings dwellings, an appropriate provisions of Specialist Residential Accommodation to be achieved Policy DM2 - Affordable Housing and Rural Exception Sites 5, 7 The number of affordable housing planning permissions on threshold sites.
+The number of market housing planning permissions on rural exception sites.
+The number of market housing planning permissions on Community-led Exception Sites.
+The number of affordable housing for rent planning permissions on First Homes Exception Sites To require the provision of 35% affordable homes on threshold sites Not to exceed 50% of market housing on rural exception sites Not to exceed 20% market homes on Community-led Exception Sites To require the provision of at least 25% of the total housing on First Homes Exception Sites as affordable housing for rent Not to exceed 20% market homes on First Homes Exception Sites as Exception Sites and First Homes Exception Sites homes Exception Sites market homes on First Homes Exception Sites (1) 20% of planning permissions on threshold sites are achieving less than 35% affordable homes (2) 2 decisions allowed on appeal where the Council originally refused to grant planning permission for rural exception sites containing more than 50% market housing (3) 20% of planning permissions on First Homes Exceptions Sites are not achieving at least 25% of the total housing as affordable housing for rent (4) 2 decisions allowed on appeal where the Council originally refused to grant planning permission for the First Homes Exception Sites containing more than 20% market homes (5) 2 decisions allowed on appeal where the Council originally refused to grant planning permission for the Community-led (1 - 5) Consider the circumstances of the permissions that have led to the trigger (1 - 5) Identify any consistent factors contributing towards triggers and consider if these can be overcome (1 - 5) Consider whether the Policy requirements need to be reviewed as part of a full or focused formal review of the Local Plan set out in Policy \$13